-HUD and LIHTC regulations require an annual recertification of income and expenses for rent determination including student status.
+HUD regulations require an annual recertification of income and expenses for rent determination.
 Interim recertifications depend upon certain resident changes such as adding another person to your household, change in income, increase or decrease.
 This policy will be discussed during the initial recertification process.